Schiff Move Free

 Generic Name: chondroitin and glucosamine (kon DROI tin and gloo KOE sa meen)

 Brand Name: Chondroitin-Glucosamine, Cidaflex, Cosamin DS, Glucoten, OptiFlex Complete, Osteo Bi-Flex, Pryflex, Relamine, Schiff Move Free

-What is Schiff Move Free (chondroitin and glucosamine)?
+What is Schiff Move Free?

 Chondroitin is a naturally occurring substance formed of sugar chains.
 Chondroitin is believed to help the body maintain fluid and flexibility in the joints.

 Glucosamine is sugar protein that helps your body build cartilage (the hard connective tissue located mainly on the bones near your joints).
 Glucosamine is a naturally occurring substance found in bones, bone marrow, shellfish and fungus.

 Other uses not proven with research have included treating rheumatoid arthritis, osteoporosis, cataracts, glaucoma, bladder problems, heart disease, high cholesterol, or TMJ (temporomandibular joint disease).

 It is not certain whether Schiff Move Free is effective in treating any medical condition.
 Medicinal use of this product has not been approved by the FDA.
 This medicine should not be used in place of medication prescribed for you by your doctor.

 Schiff Move Free is often sold as an herbal supplement.
 There are no regulated manufacturing standards in place for many herbal compounds and some marketed supplements have been found to be contaminated with toxic metals or other drugs.
 Herbal/health supplements should be purchased from a reliable source to minimize the risk of contamination.

 Schiff Move Free may also be used for purposes not listed in this product guide.